-I loved camping right next to the lake because the grounds are well maintained, clean and they have hot showers.
+I loved camping right next to the lake since the camping grounds are clean, and they have hot showers.
 You are also allowed to host barbecue parties.
-There is the option of either camping with the party lovers that will party throughout the night and the family side for some peace and quiet .
-If you think we crashed on the party lovers side, then you are absolutely right!
-I never learn do I?
-But I did not have the energy to party because I was on a mission to explore Naivasha the next day.
+There is the option of either camping with the party lovers that will party throughout the night and the family side for some peace.
+If you think we crashed on the party lovers side, then you are right!
+I never learn, do I?

 Their tents come in various sizes with tents that can carry up ten people.
 My partner and I got a double tent.
-Although the camp offers mattresses, blankets and sheets, you might want to carry an extra blanket or sleeping bag because it gets chilly at night.
+Although the camp offers mattresses, blankets, and sheets, you might want to carry an extra blanket or sleeping bag because it gets chilly at night.
 Carry a pillow too.
-Camp Oloiden is beautiful, and once upon a time the Lake had flamingos but I didn’t see any when we were there.
-I saw a lot of hippos though and local fishermen fishing right next to them which makes you wonder.
+Camp Oloiden is beautiful, and once upon a time the Lake had flamingos, but I didn’t see any when we were there.
+I saw a lot of hippos though and local fishermen right next to them which makes you wonder.
 Are they like buddies with the hippos?
 Not to worry though, the hippos are restricted from the camping site by an electric fence.

 We crashed in a double tent that costs us a total of Ksh 3,500 for the night.